Why should I use your service?

 Good idea!
 I require a registration visit, also known as a meet-and-greet, prior to confirming service.
 This can be accomplished virtually (preferred), via Google Meet, or I can visit your home so we can meet and you can introduce me to your pets.
 You can explain where I can find the pet supplies, cleaning supplies, and your cat’s favourite hiding spots.
 We’ll go over your instructions – feeding, litter disposal, etc. – and the terms and conditions.
 At that time, I can also collect keys, door codes, and emergency contact information.
 I will try using your key and access code to ensure that I understand how use them and that they work.

 Kindly note that for new clients, there is a registration fee and non-refundable deposit that must be paid at the registration visit when keys are given, which will be applied to the final invoice.
-The requested pet visits will not be considered reserved until the registration fee and deposit have been received.
+The requested pet visits will not be considered reserved until the entire registration process has been completed and all outstanding important information has been received, registration fee, deposit, and keys have all been received.
 The remaining pet sitting balance must be paid in full on or prior to my first cat visit.
 I accept cash, check, interac electronic transfer, PayPal, and credit cards.
-(For those using certain banking options, kindly use the interac transfer option.)
+(For those using certain banking options, kindly use the interac e-transfer option.)

 I’m also happy to answer questions via email, text, or phone.